justindujardin/mathy/libraries/website/docs/api/env.md

 Return a problem for the environment given a set of parameters to control problem generation.

-This is implemented per environment such that each environment can generate its own dataset with no required configuration.
+This is implemented per environment so each environment can generate its own dataset with no required configuration.
 ### random_action
 ```python